Huyen-P/Road-Crash-Analysis-2021---23/README.md

 ### 02- REQUIREMENTS
 - **Initial requirements**:

-Clients want to create a UK Road Crash dashboard for the years from 2021 to 2022 so that they can have the following insights with the hope that they can minimize the loss of lives.
+Clients want to create a UK Road Crash dashboard for the years from 2021 to 2022 so that they can have the following insights with the hope in minimizing the loss of lives.

 - **KPIs**